MarkusDatgloi/ebikeApp/README.md

 This app will display an error message "ErrPrf_1" or "ErrPrf_2" where 1 and 2 are the failed number of registreations.
 See the bug report and status at: https://forums.garmin.com/developer/connect-iq/i/bug-reports/vivoactive-4-bledelegate-onprofileregister-returns-status-value-2-on-every-2nd-and-3rd-registerprofile

-This app is will be released in the Garmin app store.
+This app will be released in the Garmin app store.

 When you start developing for Garmin Connect IQ then don't forget to read this page: https://forums.garmin.com/developer/connect-iq/w/wiki/4/new-developer-faq .